confluence/python-textbok/python_notes/index.rst

     Collections
     Loop_Control_Statements
     Functions
+    Classes
     Errors_and_Exceptions
-    Classes
     Sorting_and_Searching
+    Object_Oriented_Programming
     Special_Methods
-    Object_Oriented_Programming
     Packaging_and_Testing
-    Useful_Libraries_I
-    Useful_Libraries_II
+    Useful_Libraries
     Introduction_to_GUI_Programming

 ..
-Todo:: finalize what goes into some of the later chapters
+Todo:: a whole chapter on sorting and searching?
+Really?
+This should probably just be a section in Collections or Loops.
+Maybe a chapter about algorithms?
+Put stuff about hashes there as well?
+Exercises?

 Indices and tables
 ==================